shlokashekhar/BrandLocation/Assignment Report.md

 ##### Note -
 *1) The csv file uploaded here is a slightly cleaner version of the original, but the file has only been formatted for a better presentation and readeability of the data and the extracted real content was not modified by any means.*
 *<br>2) The data may contain some missing values.*
+*<br>3) Please find all the other specifications regarding the extracted data in the Jupyter Notebook itself.*

 #### The data:
 The final data (columns) saved in csv file includes: